LocationJane Street, Knightstown, Valentia Island

 There was a time when there were no lines of longitude.
-Briefly, without lines of longitude ships were basically lost when out of sight of land.
+Briefly, without lines of longitude ships, were lost when out of sight of land.
 Yes, the stars and skies were a great help, but when there was cloud coverage for long periods, ships were ‘lost’.

 Where does Knightstown, Valentia Island come into all this?